absmach/magistrala-docs/docs/provision.md

 # Provision

-Provisioning is a process of configuration of an IoT platform in which system operator creates and sets-up different entities used in the platform - users, channels and things.
+Provisioning is a process of configuration of an IoT platform in which system operator creates and sets-up different entities used in the platform - users, groups, channels and things.

 ## Platform management